sskiswani/SynGPU/README.md

 Neural Networks on the GPU
 ===

 A port of the SynfireGrowth neural network to the GPU, using CUDA.
+Choose your flavor:

+- `./port/make synfire` for the CPU version.
+- `./port/make cu_synfire` for the GPU version.

 ~~`run.py` can be used to streamline usage, with the default execution pushing, compiling, and executing the source code.
 Although, it may not work universally due library dependencies.
 ```$ python3 run.py [-h] username password host [via-host]```~~